darrenldl/ffprinter/README.md

 ### Why wouldn't I want to just use a list of checksums stored in a text file?
 Some reasons:
   - no hierachical structure in the text file
-  - no (convenient) interface dedicated for access the text file, while ffprinter's interface is designed for easy traversal and access of file fingerprints
+  - no (convenient) interface dedicated for accessing the text file, while ffprinter's interface is designed for easy traversal and access of file fingerprints
   - no tagging, no attachment of user message, no quick searching on particular fields, no timestamps...

 #### Obviously, a text file can be more convenient for myriad of purposes(portable, easier to recover, no dedicated software needed etc).
 So choose wisely.